 You can specify exact access in the Events tab.
 Select the event type, then specify access for the relevant source.
 Check "Can View Data from all [

 " to grant blanket access to each source.
 To select individual sources, click +Add.

 With the appropriate event type and source permissions, the user can access existing reports as well as create new reports.
 For example, a user with permissions to Transactions and all applications can now create a new configuration for any application.
 However, if this user attempts to create a configuration for Log events, the configuration does not save and an error message appears in the UI:

 For XLM configurations, the Filter By field indicates the source(s) of the given Event Type.
 Users with limited permission to sources need to add their permitted source(s) as filter criteria.
 If you do not specify filter criteria, you must have permission to all sources for the event type to create the configuration.

 Grant permission to dashboards in the Dashboard tab.
 In this tab, the admin specifies if a user can create dashboards and time permissions, as well as custom permissions.

 If an Analytics dashboard contains data from business journeys and/or XLM, access to the dashboard depends on the above permissions.
 For example, a role that allows its users to create a dashboard, but contains no permission to business journeys, does not permit the user to access a business journey-related dashboard.
-Ensure that roles have necessary permission to access Analytics data along with general dashboard access.
+Ensure that roles have the necessary permission to access Analytics data along with general dashboard access.